memfault/interrupt/_posts/2022-01-25-four-favorite-firmware-debug-tools.md

 - Get rid of the grabber clip if you can.
 Solder a length of 0.1" header to your target net, and plug the test lead directly to the header.
 - Even better: ask your board designer to drop a set of 0.1" headers onto the board.
-SMT is preferable, if you have the space.
-An SMT header causes less interruption of the ground plane, and reduces the chance of causing signal integrity problems due to your debug probe connection.
+SMT is preferable if you have the space.
+An SMT header causes less interruption of the ground plane and reduces the chance of causing signal integrity problems due to your debug probe connection.

 ![Saleae Logic Pro 16]({% img_url debug-tools/saleae-connected.png  %})